 If any of your stakeholders want a field or statistic tracked for a lead or campaign, add it to the necessary systems.
 Your business is too valuable to skimp on database space.

-Automated lead nurturing should be considered a must-have.
+Automated lead generation should be considered a must-have.
 Even the most sophisticated lead scoring and persona targeting can’t deliver an instant win of every prospect.
 Your qualified leads will buy, eventually, from someone.
 Be sure you’re still on their minds when they’re ready to choose.

 What’s more, understanding the contact and campaign history associated with every lead is vital.
 CRM and marketing systems should seamlessly combine data to deliver a comprehensive activity record for everyone you interact with.
 It will inform future sales conversations and also provide valuable data for refining future campaigns.